 What if multi-tasking was really a distraction?
 What if it was simply a way for us to fool ourselves into thinking we are doing more than we actually are?
 Neuroscience research tells us that multi-tasking is not really doing two things simultaneously, but just switching between them very rapidly and that the brain is very good at deluding itself.

 It is actually MORE PRODUCTIVE to focus on one thing at a time.
-Even if it is just 10-15 minutes of uninterrupted focus, we can be way more productive than if we check Facebook or email every three minutes and get distracted.
-Or check our text messages.
-Those texts and Facebook notifications will still be waiting for us in 15 minutes.
+Even if it’s just 10-15 minutes of uninterrupted focus, you can be way more productive than if you check Facebook or email every three minutes and get distracted.
+Or check your text messages.
+Those texts and Facebook notifications will still be waiting for you in 15 minutes.

-We can learn to fall in love with our dreams and visions MORE than that bright, shiny object.
+You can learn to fall in love with your dreams and visions MORE than that bright, shiny object.